learn-co-students/dsc-distributions-section-intro-v2-1-onl01-dtsc-ft-030220/README.md

 We'll then introduce the use cases for z-tables and p-values for describing statistical significance, and we'll finish off the section by looking at the "one-sample z test" - the most basic type of hypothesis test.

+We finish up the distributions section by introducing the Exponential distribution.
+In some ways it can be thought of as the inverse of a Poisson distribution, allowing us to answer questions about the amount of time it might take before a given event occurs.

 ## Summary